 If reserving watercraft by check, your reservation will not be made until the deposit check clears.

-All rentals require a $1,000 damage deposit.
+Boat rentals require a $2500 security deposit and jet skis require a $1,000 security deposit.
 All damage deposits must be made on a pre-authorized credit card or cash deposit at time of rental.
 This deposit will be refunded 100% when the watercraft is returned undamaged, excepting normal wear and tear.

 A representative of Oselka Marina will inspect each watercraft prior to departure for prior damage.
 An inspection sheet will be logged, and becomes part of your rental contract.
 We strongly advise you to perform your own inspection as well.
 Please be thorough, as you will be responsible for any damage found upon return.

 If you plan to pay the rental fee by check, the full amount must be received and the check cleared prior to departure.
 In the event this does not occur, payment will only be accepted in cash or by pre-authorized credit card.

 Swim only at own risk-never leave vessel unattended.

 Children may only occupy vessel when accompanied and supervised by parent or legal guardian